Bershik/digitInput/README.md

   $('.js-digits').digits({inputErrorClass: 'error-input'});
   ```

-### errorClass
+### errorElement
-There is a possibility to define class name for error text behind input when pasting value is not a digits only if pasting value with copy/paste or drag'n'drop is allowed.
+There is a possibility to define tag element for error text behind input when pasting value is not a digits.
+Only if pasting value with copy/paste or drag'n'drop is allowed.
 Default: '';

 Example: